Audit of project management of Fort McMurray continuing care facility highlights importance of planning for large capital projects

-We found Alberta Infrastructure had adequate project management systems to manage the planning and design of Willow Square; however, it can improve certain project management processes and project performance measures.
+The audit found Alberta Infrastructure had adequate project management systems in place for the planning and design phases of the Willow Square facility, however it can improve certain project management processes, including: